 Tenants of certain dwellings let by housing associations (transitional dwellings) cannot gain the benefit of Part 4 rights.

 Tenancies that are governed by Part 4 of the 2004 Act run in 4-year cycles.
 During the first 6 months of a tenancy, the landlord can ask you to leave without giving a reason (unless you have a fixed-term tenancy) but must serve a valid written notice of termination, allowing a minimum 28-day notice period.
 Only 7 days’ notice is required in the first 6 months if your behaviour is seriously anti-social or threatens the fabric of the property.

 For a tenancy that has lasted between 6 months and 4 years – known as a Part 4 tenancy – the landlord can end it only in the following circumstances:

 See 'Reasons and notice of termination' below for more details.

 When the 4-year cycle of the tenancy has ended, a new tenancy starts, known as a further Part 4 tenancy.
 As at the start of your original tenancy, your landlord may end this tenancy at any time during the next 6 months without having to give a reason – though you must now get 112 days’ notice (16 weeks).
 After 6 months you again acquire security of tenure and you are now 6 months into a further 4-year cycle.

 The length of notice required depends on the length of your tenancy.
-As noted above, the Residential Tenancies (Amendment) Act 2015 increased the notice periods for tenancies of 5 years or longer in duration, with effect from 4 December 2015.
-Previously, the notice period for a tenancy over 4 years in duration was 112 days and this requirement still applies to notices of termination of such tenancies that were served before 4 December 2015.
+The Residential Tenancies (Amendment) Act 2015 increased the notice periods for tenancies of 5 years or longer in duration, with effect from 4 December 2015.

 |Length of tenancy||Notice that the landlord must give|